RescueThemes/rescue-portfolio/readme.txt

 Yep, you should use the [rescue_portfolio] shortcode in a full width page.

+= What are all of the shortcode attributes? =

+The shortcode can be adjusted to display the following:

+* posts_per_page - Enter the number of images to display.
+To display all of the images, enter -1 (negative one).
+* orderby - Enter any of the WP_Query orderby strings.
+A complete list can be viewed at [Order & Orderby Parameters](http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters).
+* order - 'ASC' - ascending order from lowest to highest values (1, 2, 3; a, b, c).
+	'DESC' - descending order from highest to lowest values (3, 2, 1; c, b, a).
+* filter - Enter the name of the filter to display.
+Leave blank to show all filters with live sorting.

+`[rescue_portfolio posts_per_page='5' orderby='title' order='ASC' filter='events']`

 = Where can I check out other themes and plugins by Rescue Themes? =

 I'm glad you asked!
 Here's our current portfolio of themes: